 - Borrowers are required to start making payments on the first day of the seventh month after the end of their study period (or from their withdrawal date, if applicable). - Borrowers must repay their Canada-B.C. integrated loans through the service provider, the NSLSC.
-Borrowers will receive details of their personalized repayment terms approximately 45 days before they must begin repaying their loan. - The six months following the end of a student's study period is called their non-repayment period. - Interest begins accumulating on the federal portion of a borrower's loan after the six-month nonrepayment period unless they qualify for interest-free status.
-For more information on how to qualify or apply for interest-free status, see the Maintain Your Loan page of the SABC website. - If the borrower had arranged for the direct deposit of their loan disbursements, the same bank account number will be used to withdraw monthly loan payments.
-However, if a borrower does not have money in the account or if their bank account information has changed and NSLSC has not
+Borrowers will receive details of their personalized repayment terms approximately 45 days before they must begin repaying their loan. - The six months following the end of a student's study period is called their non-repayment period.

-- been updated, this will result in a returned payment.
+- If the borrower had arranged for the direct deposit of their loan disbursements, the same bank account number will be used to withdraw monthly loan payments.
+However, if a borrower does not have money in the account or if their bank account information has changed and NSLSC has not been updated, this will result in a returned payment.
 If there are two returned payments, the loan will become delinquent and may go into default. - Payments will be prorated to the borrower's Canada and B.C. student loan debt, based on each loan's outstanding balance. - Borrowers can make advance payments on their loan any time during their study period and during their six-month non-repayment period.